 Virtual Trainers are heroes.
 So are the instructional designers and producers who support them.
-Never was this more apparent than when a global pandemic changed the world, bringing learning and development to the foreground.
-Everyone needed to learn how to work in new ways, and they needed to do it remotely.
-Virtual training, meetings, and webinars became the norm not only at work, but in our personal lives as well.
+Never was this more apparent than when a global pandemic changed the world, catapulting learning and development into the spotlight.
+We adapted quickly, mastering the tools of virtual training, meetings, and webinars that became essential both at work and in our personal lives.